 We think of our homes as places of safety and comfort, and that’s exactly what they should be.
 However, your home is the most probable location for someone in your family to suffer an injury.

-The good news is, injuries in the home are preventable.
+The good news: many injuries in the home are preventable.
 You can make your home a safer place when you become aware of the risks found in different areas.

 That means less time worrying and more time with each other!

 Here are six areas in your home considered potential danger zones.
-Parents need to be cautious and focus on making these areas safer (or places safer).
+Parents need to be cautious and focus on making these areas safer.

 1. The Medicine Cabinet